Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain knowledge on the country of Greece..
+I can (as a teacher) help the students gain knowledge on both the U.S. and Canada.

-I can (as a teacher) help the students gain knowledge on A.M. and P.M.
+I can (as a teacher) help the students gain knowledge on Mexico and Its North American Neighbors.

-I can (s a teacher) help the students gain knowledge on more Mesopotamian Empires.
+I can (as a teacher) help the students gain knowledge on Mexico city.

-Learning Targets For Students: (1) Pharaohs (2) Lower Egypt and (3) Rich Soil
+Learning Targets For Students: (1) Active Volcanoes.
+(2) Extinct Volcanoes. and (3) Volcanologists.

-I can (as a teacher) help the students gain knowledge on the ruler of Egypt.
+I can (as a teacher) help the students gain knowledge on the different kinds of volcanoes.

 Instructional Strategies/